“They came to a place which was named Gethsemane. And He said to his disciples, “Sit here while I pray” (Mark 14:32).

 If your life is marked by prayer, then prayer will be your constant companion in crucial moments.
 If you’re grateful in ordinary times, you’ll be grateful in times of loss and stress.
 If you grumble all the time, you won’t react well when you face great adversity.

 We find Jesus praying as He enters the most crucial hours of His life.
-But He didn't wait until Gethsemane to pray.
+But He didn’t wait until Gethsemane to pray.
 All through His ministry He prayed.
-Look at these key moments in His ministry when Jesus prayed:
+Look at the key moments in His ministry when He prayed:

 At His baptism.
-Luke notes, " ... when Jesus also had been baptized and was praying, the heavens were opened" (Luke 3:21).
-Jesus was praying as He began His ministry with His baptism by John.
+Luke notes, “when Jesus also had been baptized and was praying, the heavens were opened” (Luke 3:21).
+Jesus was praying as began His ministry with His baptism by John.
 Heaven is likewise open when we pray.
-The skies aren't made of brass.
-Our prayers don't bounce off the ceiling.
+The skies aren’t made of brass.
+Our prayers don’t bounce off the ceiling.
 When we pray, God listens.

-Prior to the selection of the Twelve Disciples.
-Luke tells us that Jesus spent the night in the hills praying before He selected the disciples in the morning (Luke 6:12).
+Prior to the selection of the Twelve.
+Luke tells us that Jesus spent the night in the hills praying before He selected the disciples in the morning (see Luke 6:12).
 We do well to imitate Jesus when we face key decisions.
 Do we make such choices with prayer?
 There has never been an effective servant of Jesus who led a prayerless life.

 Prior to a breakthrough.
-A turning point came when Jesus asked His disciples, "Who do you say that I am?"
-That question arose as Jesus finished a time spent in private prayer (Luke 9:18–20).
+A turning point came when Jesus asked His disciples, “Who do the people say that I am?”
+(Luke 9:18).
+That question arose as Jesus finished a time spent in private prayer (see Luke 9:18–20).
 If we want others to come to Jesus, then let us follow His example.
-People aren't birthed into the kingdom unless someone prays.
+People aren’t birthed into the kingdom unless someone prays.
 Who are you praying for that they, too, will confess Jesus as the Christ?

 At a high moment of revelation.
-The transfiguration of Jesus occurred as a result of Jesus going away with Peter, James and John to a high mountain so they could pray privately (Matt.
-17:2; Luke 9:28–29).
+The transfiguration of Jesus occurred as a result of Jesus going away with Peter, James, and John to a high mountain so they could pray privately (Matthew 17:2; Luke 9:28–29).
 We can also experience times of great joy and intense exhilaration in prayer, just as the disciples were filled with Spirit and with joy (Acts 2:4, 46).

-In others' moments of need.
+In others’ moments of need.
 Mary and Martha were overwhelmed at the death of their brother, Lazarus.
-Jesus ordered the stone removed from Lazarus' grave and then prayed (John 11:41–42).
+Jesus ordered the stone removed from Lazarus’ grave and then prayed (John 11:41–42).
 In moments of great sorrow, we can affirm our faith by praying as Jesus did, “Father, I [know] that you have heard me” (John 11:41, author addition).

-Excerpted from Dr. Wood's forthcoming book, Fearless: How Jesus Changes Everything, available in September from Vital Resources.
-Dr. George O. Wood is the general superintendent of the Assemblies of God.
-For the original article, visit georgeowood.com.
+Excerpted from Dr. Wood’s forthcoming book, Fearless: How Jesus Changes Everything, available in September from Vital Resources.
+George O. Wood is the general superintendent of the Assemblies of God.